FredZhang0413/covert_power_rate_allo_code/README.md

 # Covert Power & Rate Allocation Simulation

-This repository contains simulation code for the paper:
+This repository contains simulation code for the submitted paper:
 **"Power and Rate Allocations for Positive Secrecy Capacity in Covert Communications"**

 ## Structure